 "It’s a long way away, even from Chattanooga, in the middle of woods, on top of a bastion of mountains crenellated with blue coves.
 It is so beautiful that people who have once been there always, one way or another, come back.
 For such as can detect apple green in an evening sky, it is Arcadia—not the one that never used to be, but the one that many people always live in; only this one can be shared."

 In Percy’s time Sewanee was a college of about 300 male students, still presided over by the ghosts of the Civil War veterans who taught the first classes.
-Now it enrolls about 1,400 men and women, from all over the United States and several foreign countries, who rarely encounter ghosts but regularly encounter the faculty and facilities that make it one of the top liberal arts colleges in the country.
+Now it enrolls about 1,600 men and women, who rarely encounter ghosts but regularly encounter the faculty and facilities that make it one of the top liberal arts colleges in the country.
 Thanks to Interstate 24, which passes just four miles away, Chattanooga, Nashville, and even Atlanta are now easy drives, but its beauty and sense of wooded seclusion, along with Percy’s nickname for it, “Arcadia,” still linger.
 Its elevation, and the relatively cool temperatures that come with it, have made Sewanee a summer destination since the 19th century.

 Physically the University looks, as some visitors have remarked, like a college in a movie.
 It is an architecturally coherent collection of Gothic buildings, built of locally quarried sandstone, some more than a century old, others built just yesterday.
 In between are expansive greens, ancient oaks and hickories, quiet streets and faculty houses.
 A traffic problem, most likely caused by somebody braking for a dog, squirrel, or undergraduate, is defined as having to wait a few seconds to turn left.
 And yet summers here can be pretty lively, thanks to such institutions as The Sewanee Summer Music Festival, the Sewanee Writers’ Conference, the Sewanee Young Writers' Conference, and the Shakerag Workshops at nearby St. Andrew's-Sewanee School.